Baseball Royal Icing Sugar Cookies

 These baseball royal icing sugar cookies are not only adorable, they are delicious and very easy to make, even for the beginner cookie decorator!

-For my son’s 6th birthday we decided to do a baseball themed party!
-He is a little daddy wanna-be, therefore his favorite baseball team is the Chicago Cubs.
+Shortly after moving across the country from North Carolina to Wisconsin, my youngest son turned 6.
+We decided to do a baseball themed party!
+He is a little daddy wanna-be, therefore his favorite baseball team is the Chicago Cubs…nothing like celebrating the rival team of Wisconsin upon arrival, hahaha! –

 Oddly, I did not take any photos of the process.
 Most likely because I was making them during the middle of the night…story of my life!
 So we’ll walk through the process with impromptu photos- – sorry!